 The Scottish Parliament outlines ways in which academics can engage with the Parliament on their website, including the following.

 - Academic Fellows - The annual Fellowship Scheme enables academics at a senior (post-PhD) career level to spend time working with SPICe on a specific project which will have mutual benefit to the academic and to the Scottish Parliament.

 - Respond to a current consultation.
 If you are providing written evidence, the Style Writing Guide is recommended reading.

 - Present your research at the Scottish Parliament, including the popular Wednesday morning breakfast seminars.

 - Engage with Scottish Parliament's committees.
-An outline of the 2018/19 Scottish Parliament committees' work programme can be found here.
+An outline of the Committees and their work programmes is available on the Scottish Parliament's website.